WordPress/gutenberg/docs/explanations/architecture/entities.md

  - the "persisted" record: The last state of the record as it was fetched from the backend.
  - A list of "edits": Unsaved local modifications for one or several properties of the record.

-The package also exposes a set of actions to manipuate the fetched entity records.
+The package also exposes a set of actions to manipulate the fetched entity records.

-To entity a fetched entity record, you can call `editEntityRecord` and take the entity type, the entity ID and the new entity record as parameters.
+To fetch an entity record, you can call `editEntityRecord`, which takes the entity type, the entity ID and the new entity record as parameters.
 The following example sets the title of the post with ID 1 to "Hello World".

 ````js
 wp.data.dispatch( 'core' ).editEntityRecord( 'postType', 'post', 1, { title: 'Hello World' } );